FelixFelicis7/Sales-Profit-Performance-Across-US-Regions/README.md

 Insights are provided across the following key areas:

-- Metrics & Trends Overview: Year‑over‑year sales & profit performance analysis to identify growth opportunities and seasonal patterns.
+- Sales Trends: Year‑over‑year sales & profit performance analysis to identify growth opportunities and seasonal patterns.
-- KPI Snapshot: High‑level summary of Sales and Profit indicators.
-- Sales Trends: Time‑series analysis highlighting monthly and weekly fluctuations in revenue and profitability.
 - Product Sub‑Category Comparison: Side‑by‑side view of profits and sales performance across product sub‑categories.
-- Customer Insights Dashboard: Deep dive into customer segments, top accounts, and retention metrics.
+- Customer Value Dashboard: Deep dive into customer segments by customer lifetime value

-> Note: This project was originally created as part of a tutorial by YouTuber Name and has been adapted here for demonstration purposes.
+> Note: The original sales dashboard was created as part of a tutorial by DataWithBarbara.
+Inspired by this, I developed my own enhanced version with additional metrics and custom visuals.

 # Data Structure